sibyl-team/epibench/README.md

 We provide a database of instances to address the following inference problems:

 1. **Infer the current state of the individuals from partial observations.** The temporal list of contacts between individuals is known.
 A list of partial observations of the past state of individuals generate from simulated cascades are provided.
-The compartmental model that generate the epidemics cascade could be known or not.
-We want to infer the current states of individuals (at the last time of the dynamics) in order to identify the infected not yet tested.
+The compartmental model that generates the epidemic cascade could be known or not.
+We want to infer the current states of individuals (at the last time of the dynamics) in order to identify the infected one among not yet tested individuals.

 1. **Patient zero problem.** The temporal list of contacts between individuals is known.
-A list of partial observations of the state of individuals generate from simulated cascades are provided.
-The compartmental model that generate the epidemics cascade is known.
-We want to infer the sources of the epidemic observed.
+A list of partial observations of the state of individuals generated from simulated cascades is provided.
+The compartmental model that generates the epidemic cascade is known.
+We want to infer the sources of the partially observed epidemic outbreak.

 1. **Inferring the parameter of the compartmental models** The temporal list of contacts between individuals is known.
 A list of partial observation of the state of individuals are provided.
 We want to infer the parameters of the compartmental model that generates the epidemic cascade.